wolf9999/AP-Java/README.md

 | `time` | Categorical | Time of day (Lunch/Dinner) |
 | `size` | Numerical | Party size (number of people) |

-## Data Representation

-### What Each Row Represents
-Each row in the dataset represents **one restaurant dining transaction**

 ### Java Class Design
-To store each record as an object, I designed a `RestaurantTip` class with the following fields:
+To store each record as an object, I would design a `RestaurantTip` class with the following fields:

 | CSV Column | Java Field | Data Type | Reasoning |
 |------------|------------|-----------|-----------|